yuno-payments/yuno-docs/reference/Recipients/manage-recipients-new/index.md

 ---
 ## Introduction

 Yuno’s onboarding model is designed to help marketplaces seamlessly connect and manage their **submerchants** across **multiple payment providers**.
-At the core of this system is the **Recipient object**, which represents each individual submerchant within the marketplace ecosystem.\
+At the core of this system is the **Recipient object**, which represents each individual submerchant within the marketplace ecosystem.

-•	Each **Marketplace Owner** is represented in **Yuno as an Organization**.
+* Each **Marketplace Owner** is represented in **Yuno as an Organization**.
-•	Within an organization, one or more Accounts can be created, each configured with its own set of **Connections** to payment providers (e.g., Stripe, MercadoPago, Adyen, dLocal).
+* Within an organization, one or more Accounts can be created, each configured with its own set of **Connections** to payment providers (e.g., Stripe, MercadoPago, Adyen, dLocal).
-•	For every account, the marketplace can register one or more **Recipients** — these are the submerchants to be onboarded.
+* For every account, the marketplace can register one or more **Recipients** — these are the submerchants to be onboarded.
-•	Each **Recipient** is then linked individually to one or more **Connections**, depending on which payment processors they will use.
+* Each **Recipient** is then linked individually to one or more **Connections**, depending on which payment processors they will use.

-This **architecture** enables:\
+This **architecture** enables:

-•	A single, unified onboarding process.
+* A single, unified onboarding process.
-•	Independent status tracking per provider.
+* Independent status tracking per provider.
-•	Easy scaling of submerchant operations across providers.
+* Easy scaling of submerchant operations across providers.

 This design ensures flexibility, transparency, and full traceability throughout the onboarding lifecycle.
 The /recipients endpoint is used to create and manage each submerchant profile, and to trigger the corresponding provider-specific onboarding workflows.